Having trouble syncing your Fitbit Sense or Versa Series watch or another model Fitbit with your mobile phone, tablet, or computer?

 Lastly, Did you know that there’s an easy way to see your weekly activity reports using the FitBit app.

-These are some of the most popular methods to get syncing back to working on your Fitbit Versa.
+These are some of the most popular methods to get syncing back to working on your Fitbit Sense, Versa Series, or any other Fitbit wearable.
 If you end up running into more issues, feel free to reach out in the comments below.

-The Versa is one of the best new smartwatches on the market and is a great device to own.
-Hopefully, we see future iterations of the Versa released with new features and better specs.
+We love our Versa 3 and think that Fit Versa is one of the best smartwatches on the market and is a great device to own.
+Hopefully, we see future iterations of the Versa Series released with new features and better specs.